poppytait/AndroidWorkshops_BCN/Day 1 - Kotlin Basics/README.md

 If you do not know any Kotlin, check this [Kotlin Basic Syntax](https://kotlinlang.org/docs/reference/basic-syntax.html) link it will teach you what you need to know to move forward with the workshop.

 To work through this codelab, you will need a computer that can run Android Studio (or already has Android Studio installed).
 Install Android Studio following [this instructions](https://github.com/WomenWhoCode/AndroidWorkshops_BCN/blob/master/Installation.md)

+## Homework
+You will use [this starting project](/DoggoApp)  for the homework AFTER the first workshop.

+1) Exercise 1

+You will be working on the first screen making changes to `MainActivity.kt` and `activity_main.xml`
+Tip: Tap shift button when in Android Studio to search for these files, try it now...
+Tip2: You can use some of the code you wrote in the codelab and reuse it.

+Open `activity_main.xml`
+* Add 2 buttons (Button).
+You can drag them using the layout editor (recommended) or write the xml code yourselves.
+The first button text should be "Huge dog" and the second one "Tiny dog".
+Set the first button text size to 20
+Set the second button size to 12
+Add a top margin to the bottom button to separate it from the top one.
+Try 16dp.
+You can play with this margin modifying it until you find one that you think looks good.